Use Llama 3.2-90b-vision-instruct for multimodal AI queries in Python with watsonx

 3. Create a Jupyter Notebook.

-This step will open a Notebook environment where you can copy the code from this tutorial to implement prompt tuning on your own.
+This step will open a notebook environment where you can copy the code from this tutorial to implement prompt tuning on your own.
 Alternatively, you can download this notebook to your local system and upload it to your watsonx.ai project as an asset.
 This Jupyter Notebook along with the datasets used can be found on GitHub.

 For this tutorial, we suggest using the Meta 3.2-90b-vision-instruct model with watsonx.ai to achieve similar results.
 You are free to use any AI model that supports multimodal learning of your choice.
 There are several multimodal AI models to choose from including OpenAI’s GPT-4 V(ision) and DALL-E 3 as well as Google’s Gemini.
 Ensure you are using the appropriate API if working with other models as this tutorial is designed for watsonx.ai.

-2. Generate an API Key in WML.
+2. Generate an API Key.

 Step 3.
 Install and import relevant libraries and set up your credentials